git-moss/DrivenByMoss-Documentation/Novation/Novation-Launchpad.md

 * If you have one of the newer models which are supported by the Novation Components application, first make sure to update to the latest firmware for your device!
 Otherwise, you might have strange effects!
 * If the virtual faders (volume, pan, send, etc.) do not work, set the *Takeover mode* to *Immidiate*.
+* If (Poly-)Aftertouch is not working (on devices which support it), check the global aftertouch settings of the Launchpad (check the Launchpad manual).

 If you added the controller manually, choose the following in-/output ports: